 7. Click on Restart to restart your computer.

-Thank you for reading this article.
-Hopefully, you learned enough about computer viruses to keep your PC clean and safe.
-If you want to learn more about computer and Internet security (cybersecurity), then visit this page.
+Hopefully, you learned enough about computer viruses to keep your PC clean and secure.
+If you want to learn more about computer and Internet security (cybersecurity), then you can visit this page.

 Maybe you're also interested in: